Undergraduate Catalog 2014-15

 BIO 110 Introduction to Environmental Science

-A minimum of 11 additional credits from the following courses: GEOL 102 Principles of Geology, POL 130 Politics of Environmental Issues, ECO 304 Environmental Economics, ID 336 Principles of Sustainable Design, MKT 204 Sustainable Marketing, SOC 351 Addressing Injustice, DSC 101 DISCOVER First-Year Seminar or DSC 201 Transfer Student Experience, Sustainability-themed study abroad courses
+A minimum of 11 additional credits from the following courses: GEOL 102 Principles of Geology, POL 130 Politics of Environmental Issues, ECO 304 Environmental Economics, ID 336 Principles of Sustainable Design, MKT 204 Sustainable Marketing, SOC 351 Addressing Injustice: Qualitative Research Methods, approved sustainability-themed sections of DSC 101 DISCOVER First-Year Seminar or DSC 201 Transfer Student Experience, and approved sustainability-themed study abroad courses